 His course is 100% online.
 Which means you can do it totally in your own time – I did it, and still do, while my kids are sleeping.

 Tom’s soothing voice and energy prepared me every time for a successful meditation.
-I have recommended Tom to many friends (he doesn’t pay me to do this or mention him here), and I am thrilled to announce Tom has been kind enough to share his fantastic Vedic meditation course offer with all of our Tough Mothers Village*.
+I have recommended Tom to many friends, and I am thrilled to announce Tom has been kind enough to share his fantastic Vedic meditation course offer with all of our Tough Mothers Village*.

 Want to hear more from Tom about this course before deciding?

-*Tom Cronin’s course is not a part of Dr Jennifer Hacker Pearson – The Mother Mentor.
-I paid for and used Tom’s program on my own accord and have not been paid to mention it here.
+*Tom Cronin’s course is not a part of Tough Mothers.
+I paid for and used Tom’s program of my own accord and have not been paid to mention it here.
 I just think it is so fabulous, I want to share it with you!
 However, this is a referral link, which means we may receive a commission if you click on the link and make a purchase.

 Sign up to receive my E-Book